-The social characteristics promoted by the Portfolio are:
+The social characteristic promoted by the Portfolio is:

-- responsible labour relations - investing in human health and capital
+• investing in human capital

 During the reference period these characteristics were met by the Portfolio as further set out below.

 The Portfolio made sustainable investments during the reference period.
 The objectives of the sustainable investments and how the sustainable investments contributed to such objectives are set out below.